SureFED: Robust Federated Learning via Uncertainty-Aware Inward and Outward Inspection: Introduction

-In brief, our contributions are as follows: \begin{itemize} \item We introduce \sys{}, a new peer-to-peer federated learning algorithm which is robust to a variety data / model poisoning attacks, namely, Label-Flipping, Trojan, Bit-Flip, A Little is Enough, and General Random poisoning attacks.
-The robustness is achieved by training new local models and utilizing them to evaluate the received updates. \item \sys{} is shown to have the following desirable properties: (i) its robustness does not require the majority of the benign nodes over the compromised ones; (ii) the robustness does not deteriorate the benign performance of the algorithm, and in fact, even improves it; (iii) our robust federated learning algorithm works very well with non-IID datasets of clients which was not considered by prior defense frameworks. (iv) our algorithm is robust against different types of data / model poisoning attacks. \item We theoretically prove our results in a decentralized linear regression setting.
-We prove that under certain conditions, benign nodes in \sys{} learn the correct model parameter under Label-Flipping attacks.
-We then generalize our theoretical results to other poisoning attacks. \item Proof-of-Concept evaluations on benchmark data from image classification demonstrate the superiority of \sys{} over the existing defense methods, namely, Zeno, Trimmed Mean, and Clipping.
-The robustness is evaluated with respect to all five considered types of poisoning attacks. \end{itemize}
+\item We theoretically prove the robustness of \sys{} in a decentralized linear regression setting under certain poisoning attacks.
+We prove that the benign nodes in \sys{} learn the correct model parameter under Label-Flipping attacks.
+We then generalize our theoretical results to the General Random model poisoning attack. \item Comprehensive, Proof-of-Concept evaluations on benchmark data from image classification (MNIST, FEMNIST, and CIFAR10) demonstrate the superiority of \sys{} over the existing defense methods, namely, Zeno, Trimmed Mean, Clipping, and FLTrust.
+The robustness is evaluated with respect to all six considered types of poisoning attacks. \end{itemize}

-\textbf{Paper Structure:} The remainder of the paper is structured as follows.
-In Section \ref{sec:prelim}, we provide the related work and the required preliminary materials for this paper.
-In Section \ref{problemStatement}, the problem setting and the threat model are stated.
-We present our proposed algorithm (\sys{}) in Section \ref{sec:SABRE}.
-A theoretical analysis of the learning and robustness of \sys{} is provided in Section \ref{sec:learning}.
-Experimental results are presented in Section \ref{sec:experiments}.
-We conclude in Section \ref{sec:disc}.
-The proofs of the theorems and some supplementary content are provided in the Appendix.